 - ‘The doodlebug's flaming engine cut out and it turned to glide in our direction.’

-2North American informal (of a person) leave quickly, especially so as to avoid a boring or awkward situation:‘she was working her way toward the door and when no one was watching, she cut out’
+2North American informal (of a person) leave quickly, especially so as to avoid a boring or awkward situation.

 leave, depart, take one's leave, take oneself off, go away, go off, withdraw, absent oneself, say one's goodbyes, quit, make an exit, exitView synonyms